-Description: PD-0325901 is a potent bioavailable and selective MEK inhibitor, which targets mitogen-activated protein kinase kinase (MAPK/ERK kinase or MEK) with potential antineoplastic activity.
+Description: Mirdametinib, also known as PD-0325901, is a potent bioavailable and selective MEK inhibitor, which targets mitogen-activated protein kinase kinase (MAPK/ERK kinase or MEK) with potential antineoplastic activity.
 MEK inhibitor PD325901, a derivative of MEK inhibitor CI-1040, selectively binds to and inhibits MEK, which may result in the inhibition of the phosphorylation and activation of MAPK/ERK and the inhibition of tumor cell proliferation.
 The dual specific threonine/tyrosine kinase MEK is a key component of the RAS/RAF/MEK/ERK signaling pathway that is frequently activated in human tumors.
-Check for active clinical trials or closed clinical trials using this agent.
-(NCI Thesaurus).

 MedKoo Cat#: 202172

 Exact Mass: 481.99503